What Should I Do If I’m Dizzy After a Car Accident?

 When a car accident occurs, your head may be quickly thrown against a headrest, steering wheel, or airbag.
 If you experience dizziness after a car accident, this may be a sign of an underlying head injury, such as a concussion, whiplash, or vertigo.
 Treating head injuries can leave car crash victims with significant medical bills.

 The car accident attorneys at Zinda Law Group have experience helping victims get the compensation they deserve and offer car accident legal advice.
 If you are feeling dizzy after a car accident, call us today at (800) 863-5312 for a free attorney consultation with an experienced car accident lawyer.

 WHAT SHOULD I DO IF I’M DIZZY AFTER A CAR ACCIDENT?

-A car accident can leave you with many injuries, but dizziness after a car accident may be a symptom of an underlying brain injury.
+A car accident can leave you with many injuries, but dizziness or vertigo after a car accident may be a symptom of an underlying brain injury.
 Dizziness may make you feel lightheaded, faint, unsteady, off-balance, or the sensation that you’re slowly moving while motionless.

 Dizziness is one of the most common reasons that individuals visit a doctor.
 When dizzy spells frequently occur, they can disrupt your life.
 Importantly, dizziness after a car accident may be the sign of a condition that requires further treatment.
-For that reason, if you feel dizzy after an accident, you should visit your doctor as soon as possible.
+For that reason, if you are feeling dizzy after an accident, you should visit your doctor as soon as possible.

 It is important to continue to monitor your health even after you leave the hospital or doctor’s office and watch for any additional signs or symptoms of injuries that can occur in the days following an accident.